social-media-ethics-automation/book/book_contents/ch20_colonialism/02_colonialism_in_tech.md

 In the end, this project fell apart, and most of tech moved on to whatever next big idea to save the world.

-% solving the problem of being young and single in a big city